 My name is Kirby Keith.
 I have an AB English degree with dual focus on linguistics and literature.
 I was an ESL instructor for four or five years, teaching grammar, vocabulary, writing, and conversation strategy classes before I started my career in a publishing company.
 I started out as an editor, where I edited manuscripts to adhere to the Chicago Manual of Style and Society of Biblical Literature guidelines before they proceed to the layout, printing, and eventually, publication stages.
-I became a book media publicist after six months, where I wrote and distributed local [US based] and international press releases for the books we publish every week.
+I became a book media publicist after six months, where I wrote press releases using the Associated Press guidelines for the books we publish every week and distributed them local [US based] and international .
 I have also been a freelance academic, creative, content, feature, and marketing writer for almost five to six years.
 My clients include students and professionals alike.

 Right now, I am a global communications trainer in one of the Philippines’s pioneering contact centers.
 I help new hires speak Standard American English by facilitating English fluency classes, which include pronunciation, grammar, effective use if voice, etc., and help them with their impromptu speaking skills.
 I also help them improve their customer service skills through call role plays.

-Writing and reading has been one of my most passionate hobbies since I was a kid.
-My other hobbies include reading mangas and manhwas [Japanese and Korean comics respectively]; watching Japanese animes, cartoons, TV series, and movies during my spare time; and I also enjoy the hobby of cosplaying.
-I am a core member, pioneer, and cofounder of a local art guild (graphic and performing arts, but we do specialize in cosplay) called Anigumi Joukai (or AniJou for short).
+Writing and reading has been my most passionate hobbies since I was a kid.
+My other hobbies include reading mangas and manhwas [Japanese and Korean comics respectively]; watching Japanese animes, cartoons, TV series, and movies during my spare time; and I also enjoy cosplaying.
+Whenever I have the time, I also cook and bake for myself or my friends.
+I am a core member, pioneer, and co-founder of a local art guild (graphic and performing arts, but we specialize in cosplay) called Anigumi Joukai (or AniJou for short).

 In my sober mood (not that I drink a lot and get wasted [I don’t actually drink since I have allergy with alcohol]), I write poetry focusing on pain, death, depression, and whatnots.
 I also write short fiction, and I have even written a few novels, which have not been published.